CrashOverride85/zc95/docs/LuaNotes.md

 * `group` - group number; this only has any affect when ran remotely using the GUI, and allows related options to be grouped together, instead of appearing in one long list (useful for scripts with many options)
 * `audio_processing_mode` - if the script can use audio, sets the mode.
 Currently either `OFF` (default) or `AUDIO_INTENSITY`.
 See audio section later.
 * `bluetooth_remote_passthrough` - if present and set to `True`, keypresses from connected to bluetooth remotes are passed though to the `BluetoothRemoteKeypress()` function, instead of using the configured mappings from the config menu.
 See `BluetoothRemoteKeypress()` notes later for more details
+* `serial` - see later "Serial I/O" section for options available in the `serial` block.
+If supplied, allows access to the serial lines on the accessory port from the script.

 A menu entry is displayed when the script is running for each item in `menu_items`; each must be given a unique id, numbered sequentially from 1.